-- Fat, together with carbohydrates and protein belong to the group of macronutrients.
+- Fats, together with carbohydrates and proteins belong to the group of macronutrients.

 - Dietary fat consists for approximately 98% of triglycerides.